 - Skin Disease: Skin conditions such as eczema and psoriasis can manifest in the skin around the eye area, which leads to the dehydration of the skin in this area.
-If dryness and flakiness develops into redness, swelling and soreness, go to the dermatologist immediately.
+If dryness and flakiness develop into redness, swelling, and soreness, go to the dermatologist immediately.
 The doctor will be able to prescribe the best treatment for these situations.
-Buildup of bacteria in the eye area, also known as blepharitis, can also cause flakiness in the skin around the eyes.
+The buildup of bacteria in the eye area, also known as blepharitis, can also cause flakiness in the skin around the eyes.

 What’s a Great DIY Remedy for a Peely, Flaky Face?